line/armeria/site/src/sphinx/client-retry.rst

 Or, you can override the default value of 10 using the JVM system property ``-Dcom.linecorp.armeria.defaultMaxTotalAttempts=<integer>``.

-Note that when a :api:`RetryingClient` stops by the attempts limit, the client will get the latest :api:`Response` from the server.
+Note that when a :api:`RetryingClient` stops due to the attempts limit, the client will get the last received :api:`Response` from the server.

 Per-attempt timeout